JyRaGa/daapyq/Software Engineering PYQ.md

   - In a sequence diagram, how do you represent the flow of control implied by an "if" statement and a "while" statement?
 Give examples.
   - What is the difference between sequential substates and concurrent substates?
   - How do you represent a node in a **deployment diagram**?
 What kind of information can appear on a node?

+ - **Purpose of Modeling:**

+  - What are some of the reasons for creating models during system development?
+  - Why is modeling considered essential in software engineering?
+  - Discuss the benefits of visual modeling in requirements and design phases.

 ***